Connect with us

 “Felony disenfranchisement is an animating principle of the social contract at the heart of every great republic dating back to the founding of ancient Greece and Rome,” Reeves wrote in his veto message.
 “In America, such laws date back to the colonies and the eventual founding of our Republic.
 Since statehood, in one form or another, Mississippi law has recognized felony disenfranchisement.”

-Granted, the loss of rights for those convicted of felonies was once common in America.
+Granted, the loss of voting rights for those convicted of felonies was once common in America.
 But most states — at least 40 of them — now restore voting rights to people convicted of felonies at some point after they complete their sentence.

 And perhaps people convicted of felonies in ancient Rome and Greece also lost their voting rights.
 Perhaps, a question for the governor is whether the slaves in ancient Rome and Greece could vote.